Veined octopus resting between coconut and sea shells

 In the first example of bipedal locomotion under the sea, two tropical octopuses were found to lift up six of their arms and walk backwards on the other two.

-Take a look at the unusual locomotion in this SciFri video featuring researcher Dr Christine Huffard:
+Take a look on YouTube at the unusual locomotion in a SciFri video featuring researcher Dr Christine Huffard.

 8. Builder of cities